TomAshkenazi/GWU-ARL-DATA-PT-12-2019-U-C/02-Homework/02-VBA-Scripting/Instructions/README.md

 ### Before You Begin

-1. Ensure that you have created a GitHub repository for your homework. **This is not to be confused with your class activities repository**.
+1. Create a new repository for this project called `VBA-challenge`. **Do not add this homework to an existing repository**.

-2. Be sure that your homework repository is cloned on your computer.
+2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for both of the VBA Challenges.
 Use the folder name to correspond to the challenge: **VBAStocks**.

 4. Inside the folder that you just created, add any VBA files.
 Theses will be the main scripts to run for each analysis.

-5. Push the above changes to GitHub.
+5. Push the above changes to GitHub or GitLab.

 ### Files

-* [Test Data](alphabetical_testing.xlsx) - Use this while developing your scripts.
+* [Test Data](Resources/alphabetical_testing.xlsx) - Use this while developing your scripts.

-* [Stock Data](Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.
+* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.

 ### Stock market analyst